 Need to know more details on a specific course, such as when lectures or exams are scheduled?
 View the Course Schedules on the right.

-The detailed schedules of period 1 thru 5 and the resit-exams of the academic year 2017-2018 are now published.
+The detailed schedules of the academic year 2017-2018 are all published.
 Click on the course schedule on the right to go to the schedules.

 Useful facts about the academic year:

 - Period 1, 2, 5 and 6 last 8 weeks and contain a study load of 12 ECTS credits.